tonymullen/ups-website/src/partials/f16cg/hw/hw11-ray-tracer-description.html.md

 ## Starter files

-You'll start with the files in [this zip archive](/~tmullen/cg/cs315-hwk5.zip).
+You'll start with the files in [this zip archive](/~tmullen/cg/f16/cs315-hw11.zip).

 This file contains the starter code in HTML and JavaScript.
 It also contains a collection of JSON scene files and corresponding images to show you how the scenes should look when they have been rendered.
-I'll go over the internals of the scene files in class, as well as presenting some additional code that will help you get your program off the ground.
+I'll go over the internals of the scene files in class, as well as presenting some important additional code that will help you get your program off the ground. **If you miss class on the days I'm talking about this, be sure to check the uploaded slides for this code.**

 ## Objectives